Tile-based game

 Each tile has a back (undifferentiated) side and a face side.
-Domino tiles are usually rectangular, twice as long as they are wide and at least twice as wide as they are thick, though games exist with square tiles, triangular tiles and even hexagonal tiles.
+Domino tiles are rectangular, twice as long as they are wide and at least twice as wide as they are thick.
+Other games exist with square tiles, triangular tiles and even hexagonal tiles.
 Modern games may use unconventional non-tileable shapes such as the curved-shaped Bendominoes, or use many different shapes that together tile a surface such as the polyominoes in Blokus.